MannyiOS/ScientistDiscordBot/index.md

 Command list:
 -ping, bot will reply with "pong!"
 -rick, bot will reply with Rick Roll
+-nospace, bot will reply with very true fact about nospace -morning, bot will reply with a good morning message
 ```

 For more details about my bot, please join the discord: https://discord.gg/KQWtv6MJmz